CV4EcologySchool/snow-Dayz/snowpoles/README.md

 **Note: the script only allows for a dir_path OR a folder_path because of how it uploads the images to local memory.
 Please use only one argument or the other.
 If both are provided, it will default to folder_path.

-## snow depth extraction

-Once the model has predicted the top and bottom of the pole, it is time to convert to snow depth.
-The script is called 'cm_conversion.py'.

 ## Retraining for more accurate predictions

 Our findings suggested that some labeling of the dataset of interest improved the performance of the model on new datasets.
 We recommend labeling a subset of images from each camera from your study for best results.
 We provide labeling.py to facilitate labeling.
 The labels are then saved in the right format for re-training the model.
 To label your own images run the following updated the arguments with your specific data paths and pole measurements.